+Outcomes:

-Course Outcomes: Upon completion of this course, students will be able to:
+At the end of the course, student will be able to

 - 1. Define research problem, review and asses the quality of literature from various sources - 2.
 Improve the style and format of writing a report for technical paper/ Journal report, understand and develop various research designs - 3.
 Collect the data by various methods: observation, interview, questionnaires - 4.
 Analyze problem by statistical techniques: ANOVA, F-test, Chi-square - 5.
 Understand apply for patent and copyrights